IWantToClearMyHead/C2/docs/Kernel.md

 }
 ```

 ### Space

+- Memory

-Memory in modern systems is not accessed directly.
+Memory in modern linux is not accessed directly.
 A virtual address space is used that is backed by physical memory.
 Conceptually, virtual and physical memory is divided into chunks called pages.
 The typical page size is 4096 bytes.

 So, what does this buy us?
 Well, quite a lot, as it turns out.
-For one, there’s less memory management hassle while sharing memory among processes.
+For one, there's less memory management hassle while sharing memory among processes.
 This model is also more secure, as each process has its own virtual memory space (memory isolation).
 It also yields virtually unlimited memory, as backing with physical pages can be on-demand (demand paging).
 Moreover, the system can swap inactive pages to the hard drive.
 Refer to our article on managing swap-space for additional information.

 Virtual memory space is segregated into user and kernel space.
 The kernel space is the higher part of the virtual memory address space.
 For example, in x86_64 architecture, this mapping starts at 0xffff800000000000.